microsoft/jacdac/jacdac-v1-spec.md

 ## Commands

-Commands are partitioned as follows:
+Command codes are partitioned as follows:

 * `0x0000-0x007f` - commands common to all services, defined in `jdprotocol.h`
 * `0x0080-0x0eff` - commands defined per-service